RajKousik/DevRevProject/README.md

 # About Project
 A social media website clone that allows users to create profiles, connect with friends, share posts, and interact with other users.

+In this Web application, users can either login or register and connect with their friends and families.
+They can share posts, videos, etc. The technologies used in this project includes:
+1.React JS
+2.SCSS
+3.MySQL
+4.Express
+5.Node

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).